guessty/react-grid-flexbox/README.md

 ## Motivation
 The CSS Grid and FlexBox APIs are brilliant and can work beaufifully together to create just about any layout you can think of.
-The number of different API options can however make them a little tricky to work with and when throw in things like different vendor prefixs, gutters and resposive design you've got something quite complicated in your hands.
+The number of different API options can however make them a little tricky to work with and when you throw in things like different vendor prefixs, gutters and resposive design you've got something quite complicated in your hands.

-This package aims to make it easier for developers to unlock the power of Grid and FlexBox by introducing two simple to use components (`<Grid />` & `<Flex />`).
+This package aims to make it easier for developers to unlock the power of Grid and FlexBox by introducing two components (`<Grid />` & `<Flex />`).

+Both components offer a stripped down api for simplicity, while under the hood enforce a strict set of principals to ensure layouts are robust and it is difficult for them to be compramised by additional css.

 ## Props

+**Quick note on Child Props**
+Child Props (e.g `_gridArea`, `_flexBasis` & `_flexGrow`) can be applied to any child elemment of `<Flex />` or `<Grid />` regardless of the node type.
+See Example 1 below.

+**Quick note on Breakpoints**
+Many of the props also support passing in a breakpoints object, giving you greater control over the layouts without having to touch any css.
+The pre configured breakpoints are:
+`{ tn: '0', xs: '500px', sm: '768px', md: '992px', lg: '1200px', xl: '1440px', hg: '1920px' }`
+The props also support passing in any custom breakpoints object though for added convenience. - See Example 2 below.

 ### Grid
 |Name|Type|Default|Description|